mbeardwell/active-recon-lite/README.md

 A basic TCP port scanner.

 ## Installation
 To run the port scanner please follow the instructions below.
-At the moment, this guide covers **Linux-based operating systems**.

 ### Prerequisites
 Ensure you have **Python 3.7+** installed.